SOUNDING BOARD

 Description

-The music video shows a montage of young people in a village hall, a park and a wooded area, exploring and singing along to the song.
+An upbeat song and music video about protecting nature and animals.
+The music video shows a montage of young people in a village hall, a park, and a wooded area - exploring and singing along to the song.

 We see the group:

-Cast: 12 young people aged 7-11
+Cast: 12 young people (aged 7-11) appear in the film.

-The music video shows a montage of young people in a village hall, a park and a wooded area, exploring and singing along to the song.
+An upbeat song and music video about protecting nature and animals.
+The music video shows a montage of young people in a village hall, a park, and a wooded area - exploring and singing along to the song.

 We see the group:

-- Dancing, singing and rapping
+- Dancing, singing, and rapping

 - Exploring and acting out funny characters and scenarios